ritterim/rimdev-blog/_posts/2017-05-07-secure-global-stuntman-users-with-windows-azure-blob-storage.md

 ![stuntman container microsoft azure SAS](/images/stuntman-global-users/stuntman-azure-step-4.png){: .img-fluid .border }

-You should now see a diaglog with values for `URL` and `querystring`.
+You should now see a dialog with values for `URL` and `querystring`.
 You will need the `URL` value for your Stuntman setup.

 ## Step 3: Setup Stuntman

-Now, use stuntman like you regularly would.
+Now, use Stuntman like you regularly would.

 ```csharp
 var stuntmanOptions = new StuntmanOptions